LOW-GRADE SEROUS OVARIAN CANCER IS

 Side by side: National Cancer Institute logo + Call to action: More information on chemotherapy

-Hormone therapy: These are treatments that block estrogen and can help slow the tumor’s growth.
+Hormone therapy: These are treatments that block estrogen and can help slow the cancer’s growth.

 Side by side: National Cancer Institute logo + Call to action: More information on hormore therapy

-Angiogenesis inhibitors: These cancer medicines block the growth of blood vessels that help tumors grow.
+Angiogenesis inhibitors: These cancer medicines block the growth of blood vessels that help cancer cells grow.

 Side by side: National Cancer Institute logo + Call to action: More information on angiogenesis inhibitors